-Many Guatemalans of Maya descent (see p.
-12 of Political and Social Relations) wear traje (traditional attire) on a daily basis, especially in rural areas.
-Designs and patterns often reflect the wearer's home village, a custom that developed during the colonial period (see p.
-3-6 of History and Myth).
+Many Guatemalans of Maya descent (see Political and Social Relations) wear traje (traditional attire) on a daily basis, especially in rural areas.
+Designs and patterns often reflect the wearer's home village, a custom that developed during the colonial period (see History and Myth).